jareddrayton/Audio-Plugin-Development-Resources/README.md

 # VST-DSP-resources

-A collection of various VST/Plug-in resources and link I have accumulated.
+A collection of links and resources for VST/Plug-in development that I seem to have accumulated.
+Link != endorsement.

 ## Core